swing in a misty autumn atmosphere

 The emotional attunement that was missing.

-And none of this means people are broken.
+None of this means we're broken.

 It means human beings adapt to the environments they grow up in.

-The beautiful thing is that healing doesn’t have to be approached with force or perfection.
+Healing doesn't have to be approached with force or perfection.

 It can begin through relationship.